BirdeeHub/ode/README.md

 ### Currently Completely BS EBNF:

-currently this is AI generated BS to get me started

 My next effort will be to formally specify a context free grammar so that I have an actual yardstick to aim at for the parser.

-Again, currently, this EBNF is completely BS
+Again, currently, this EBNF is still a work in progress.

 ```EBNF
 (* Types and Declarations *)